stefanweck/dungeongeneration/README.md

 <h1>Contact</h1>

-Do you have crazy ideas, do you want to contribute or just send me an email.
+Do you have great ideas, do you want to contribute or just send me an email.
 Reach me by emailing to contact@stefanweck.nl!

 <h1>License</h1>